 |Standard Missile-3 (SM-3)||Exoatmospheric kinetic ballistic missile defense||Short- to intermediate-range ballistic missiles|

-Aegis BMD 5.0 is the most modern software upgrade—currently equipped by around two deployed Aegis vessels—and increases the sea-based BMD force structure.
+Aegis BMD 5.0 is the most modern software upgrade and increases the sea-based BMD force structure.
 The capability of Aegis BMD 5.0 was improved significantly by software upgrade Baseline 9, which integrates Aegis BMD vessels with other missile defense sensors and systems and allows them to engage cruise and ballistic missiles simultaneously.
 Baseline 9 was first tested in November 2014, when the guided-missile destroyer USS John Paul Jones (DDG 53) successfully intercepted a short-range ballistic missile and two cruise missiles.
-Around 4 deployed Aegis BMD vessels are equipped with upgraded Aegis 5.0 Baseline 9 software.
-The Aegis BMD 5.1 was first demonstrated on February 6th, 2017 and will integrate the SM-3 Block IIA interceptor into the combat system to defeat longer-range ballistic missiles and allow the capability to engage on remote.
+Around 11 deployed Aegis BMD vessels are equipped with upgraded Aegis 5.0 Baseline 9 software.
+The Aegis BMD 5.1 was certified by the U.S. Navy in September 2018 and will integrate the SM-3 Block IIA interceptor into the combat system to defeat longer-range ballistic missiles and allow the capability to engage on remote.

-International cooperation Aegis BMD is the first missile defense capability produced by the MDA to be purchased by a military ally, Japan, which deploys four KONGO Class Destroyers that are equipped with Aegis BMD capabilities.
+International cooperation –Aegis BMD is the first missile defense capability produced by the MDA to be purchased by a military ally, Japan, which deploys four KONGO Class and one ATAGO Class Destroyers that are equipped with Aegis BMD capabilities.
 In addition, Spain, South Korea, and Australia either operate, are building, or plan to build Aegis BMD ships.